womenbuildweb3/30daysofweb3.xyz/curriculum/en/1-getting-started/0-overview.md

 ---
 title: Getting Started
-description: Start building on Ethereum, one of the biggest blockchains in the world.
+description: 30 Days of Web3 is the ultimate guide to building full-stack dapps on Ethereum.
+Get started with our free online curriculum here.
 optional: false
 ---